scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

 	>>> l[1], l[2]
 	(2, 'hello')

-    As the elements of a list can be of any type and size, accessing the i `th` element of a list has a complexity O(i).
-For collections of numerical data that all have the same type, it is **more efficient** to use the **array** type provided by the **Numpy** module, which is a sequence of regularly-spaced chunks of memory containing fixed-sized data items.
-    With Numpy arrays, accessing the i`th` element has a complexity of O(1) because the elements are regularly spaced in memory.
+    For collections of numerical data that all have the same type, it is often **more efficient** to use the ``array`` type provided by the ``numpy`` module.
+A NumPy array is a chunk of memory containing fixed-sized items.
+With NumPy arrays, operations on elements can be faster because elements are regularly spaced in memory and more operations are perfomed through specialized C functions instead of Python loops.

 Python offers a large panel of functions to modify lists,